 Introduction to Saint Joseph, Missouri

 St. Joseph, Missouri, in Buchanan county, is 48 miles N of Kansas City, Missouri.
 Saint Joseph is situated along the river banks of the Missouri River in the northwest portion of the state near the Missouri/Kansas border.
-It was named the number one "Top Western Town" by True West Magazine and has a vast number of structures included in the National Register of Historic Places.
+It has a vast number of structures included in the National Register of Historic Places.
 The National Civic League named Saint Joseph an All-America City.

 Saint Joseph History